 What To Consider Before Choosing an RV Shelter

-It goes without saying that the shelter you choose should be able to house your motor home.
+The shelter you choose should be able to house your motor home.
 What is the size of your camper?
-RVs come in different classes, based on their sizes:
+RVs come in different classes based on their sizes:

 Carports come in standard widths of between 12 and 40 feet.
-For reference, if your trailer is 8 feet wide and 35 feet long, a 12 feet wide carport is more than sufficient as long as it can extend to at least 40 feet long to accommodate the RV.
+For reference, if your trailer is 8 feet wide and 35 feet long, a 12-foot-wide carport is more than sufficient, as long as it can extend to at least 40 feet to accommodate the RV.

 Primary Use of the Shelter